babinik/Cactus/README.md

 Running the tool from root/batch folder

 	java -jar cactus-tool.jar -c ../webapp/js -d ../webapp/js -o cache

-Here we have cactus.xml configuration file in the js folder that is why -c and -d parameters are equal.
+Here we have cactus.xml configuration file in the js folder that is why `-c` and `-d` parameters are equal.

 We get _test.js_ file inside root/webappjs/cache folder, which has boo.js, all files js from utils and utils/parser/xmlparser.js file obfuscated.

-The sequence of *&lt;file&gt;* tags is important it reflects on the order of file's content in the output needle file.
+The sequence of `file` tags is important it reflects on the order of file's content in the output needle's file.